 The rate set on commencement was based on contractual annual pay.
 However, when the rate is reviewed at the end of the year, it is clear that the employee worked a significant amount of non-contractual overtime which would have placed them in the next band up.
 The employer may choose to apply the rate applicable to that next band up for the following year.

-In deciding the approach to take, employers will need to strike a balance between
+In deciding the approach to take, employers will need to strike a balance between:

 the aim of ensuring that the employee contributions deducted over a Scheme year fairly reflect the pay band appropriate to the pensionable pay received by the employee in the Scheme year, and